 Zero Energy Ready Homes (ZERH) is a DOE program that takes the ENERGY STAR concept to a new level of performance.

-You have probably realized that I am 100% committed to creating net-zero homes to build wealth, stability, and overall well-being.
-Because they use renewable and sustainable energy, energy costs are slashed.
+You’ve probably realized I am 100% committed to creating net-zero homes to build wealth, stability, and overall well-being.
+Due to the fact that they use renewable and sustainable energy while energy costs are slashed.

-I talked about how solar adds value to your home in an earlier article.
-When you consider that the Solar Energy Industries Association estimates that homes with solar systems increase in value by about $15,000, you can imagine how much value there will be if you have a ZERH verified home.
+I mentioned how solar adds value to your home in an earlier article.
+When you consider that the Solar Energy Industries Association estimates that homes with solar systems increase in value by about $15,000, you can imagine how much value there will be if you have a ZERH-verified home.

 Home Energy Rating System (HERS)